-Knowing its historical definition and bringing it into modern day context, Burlesque is extreme parody, emotional storytelling and extravagant striptease.
+Knowing its historical definition and bringing it into modern-day context, Burlesque is extreme parody, emotional storytelling and extravagant reveals/striptease.
 Its theatrical (dramatic), political and entertaining.
-Its naughty and taboo.
-Its fun and humorous too.
+It’s naughty and taboo.
+It’s fun and humorous too.
 Also within Burlesque, there are genres from Classic Burlesque to Nerdlesque to Cheesecake or Neo-Burlesque.

 As Burlesque is a form of entertainment, just like Theater, that means people (the audience) go to see it.
 Thus “Burlesque Shows.”
 People go to see Burlesque Shows.
 In the US, as far as I know, Burlesque Shows have manifested in a few ways…